matt-clrk/Logic-Game/README.md

 ### Added features
 You can add more features to the base game:
 * Start with a random configuration, instead of all of the lights on.
-Hint: not all random sequences are solvable, so be careful to make sure it can be won!
+Hint: not all random sequences are solvable, so be careful to make sure it can be won! --Matt
-* Include a start screen with the directions written in text
+* Include a start screen with the directions written in text --JJ
-* Keep track of the number of lights the user clicks and display it on the screen at all times
+* Keep track of the number of lights the user clicks and display it on the screen at all times --JJ
-* Record the amount of time it takes the user to finish the game and print it on the end screen
+* Record the amount of time it takes the user to finish the game and print it on the end screen --JJ

 ## Grading
 The project is out of 50 points.